 Be Aware that should the GroundGrabba hit an obstruction it could stop the drill and transfer the twisting force into the handle, this is why it’s IMPORTANT to use the medium or low torque setting to start with and why we recommend the safest way (see our video below) to drill/screw-in the GroundGrabba is with your legs slightly apart and the drill handle just sliding down the inside of your right leg as you penetrate the ground more.

 This method could help save your wrist from serious injury if the GroundGrabba does stop spinning and the force transfers to the handle, your leg will stop the handle of the drill from spinning and twisting your wrist. (see our video)

 When you’ve screwed several GroundGrabba’s into the ground you’ll get the hang of it and just do things automatically…but please always be aware of your wrist.
 Your safety is important to us.

-It’s about making camping and making life easier and more fun, right?
-So we designed our screw-in tent peg/stakes so a cordless drill can do the hard work… and you save smashing your hand with a mallet!
+It’s about making camping and the outdoors and making life easier and more fun, right?
+So we designed our screw-in tent pegs so a cordless drill can do the hard work… and you save smashing your hand with a mallet!
 We recommend that you use a good quality cordless drill or cordless impact wrench rattle gun.
-You will also need a 19mm Hex Driver socket which will adapt the drill to the GroundGrabba.
+You will also need a Hex Socket Driver which will adapt the drill to the GroundGrabba.